moliver28/research-handbook/content/handbook/support/training/onboarding_hybrid_path_checkpoints.md

 ### Participate in Upgrade Assistance

 - You have been DRI on upgrade assistance tickets
-- You are comfortable initiating customer calls as necessary
+- You are comfortable initiating customer pairing sessions as necessary
 - You have updated your Areas of Focus in the Support Team Page
 - You have discussed which on-call roster you will be working towards ([CMOC](/handbook/support/workflows/cmoc_workflows#contacting-a-user) or [Customer Emergencies](/handbook/on-call/#sts=Customer%20Emergency%20On-Call%20Rotation)) with your manager